Skip to content

 2. Safe Browsing

-Business computers should never be business casual.
-Some threats to your business can hide on websites that will attack when you download materials from them, or even just when you visit them.
-Therefore, a work device should only be used for work-related tasks, to better minimize this risk.
+Business computers should be used only for business.
+Various threats to your business lurk on websites that can launch malicious attacks when you download materials or simply visit them.
+Consequently, work devices must be exclusively used for work-related tasks.

 3. Prevent Phishing